gavro/gulp-iconify/README.md

 This simple call defaults to the following:
 - Rendered PNGs will be saved in: './img/icons/png'
-- Rendered SCSS files will be saved in: './scss'
+- Rendered SCSS files will NOT be saved
 - Rendered CSS files will be saved in: './css'
 - The default styleTemplate fill be used (see below)